abdullahalhwyji/abdullahalhwyji/README.md

 # 💫 About Me:
-I’m an Informatics student at Universitas Islam Indonesia with a passion for web development.
-Currently, I’m honing my skills as a web developer, but I’m also excited about transitioning into DevOps engineering.
-I’m eager to leverage my technical background and explore the dynamic field of DevOps.
+Hi!
+I'm Abdullah, a final year Informatics student at Universitas Islam Indonesia in Yogyakarta.
+I'm passionate about web development and data engineering, and I'm actively looking for internship opportunities to learn and grow in real-world projects.
+I am a fast learner and can handle multiple tasks efficiently at the same time.

 # 💻 Tech Stack: